The bronze dragon. Festus first appeared in the shorty story collection "The Demigod Files."

 Which she explained, in great and scathing detail, to the weapon's principle advocate in the Manticoran military hierarchy, Admiral Lady Sonja Hemphill, after the battle, earning the long-term hostility of Admiral Hemphill's allies.
 Hemphill herself had sufficient intelligence and integrity to get over it — she and Honor work quite well together in some of the later books, as some of her other innovations, like missile pods and the gravity-based FTL communicator, turn out to be much more effective than the gravlance — and Honor is instrumental in proving the field effectiveness of several of them.

-There's a much more literal example in Honor Among Enemies: early on we see Honor practicing with her "antique" Colt M1911A1.
+There's a much more literal example in Field of Dishonor: early on we see Honor practicing with her "antique" Colt M1911A1.
 Sure enough, later on she uses another slug thrower to blow away a man who, like everyone else she kills personally, we're assured deserved it.

 Said character himself falls into this category: he first appears as an apparently minor scumbag who does manage to escape justice in the first book of the series by being smart enough to know when to get out of Dodge.
-Honor Among Enemies is the fourth book.
+Field of Dishonor is the fourth book.

 Throughout The Sparrow, the author Mary D. Russell drops hints about subtle changes being introduced or taking place in the alien environment.
 The protagonists observe these things without understanding their significance.
 When they lead to catastrophic conclusions, it is quite a shock, even though each is traceable to an earlier chapter and though the story opens by telling you the mission was a disaster.